goodlyrottenapple/lamYcalc/docs/01_intro/02_background.md

 \end{center}
 </div>

-In the untyped $\lambda$-calculus, simple types and $\lambda$-terms are completely separate, brought together only through the typing relation $\vdash$ in the case of simple types _a la Curry_.
+In the simple typing _a la Curry_, simple types and $\lambda$-terms are completely separate, brought together only through the typing relation $\vdash$.
 The definition of $\lamy$ terms, however, is dependent on the simple types in the case of the $Y$ constants, which are indexed by simple types.
 When talking about the $\lamy$ calculus, we tend to conflate the "untyped" $\lamy$ terms, which are just the terms defined in \cref{Definition:lamyTrms}, with the "typed" $\lamy$ terms, which are simply-typed terms _a la Curry_ of the form $\Gamma \vdash M : \sigma$, where $M$ is an "untyped" $\lamy$ term.
 Thus, results about the $\lamy$ calculus in this work are in fact results about the "typed" $\lamy$ calculus.
 However, the proofs of the Church Rosser theorem, as presented in the next section, use the untyped definition of $\beta$-reduction.
-Whilst it is possible to define a typed version of $\beta$-reduction, <!--as was demonstrated by the typed version of the $(Y)$ reduction rule,--> it turned out to be much easier to first prove the Church Rosser theorem for the so called "untyped" $\lamy$ calculus and the additionally restrict this result to only well-types $\lamy$ terms<!-- (see \cref{utypReason} for more details)-->.
+Whilst it is possible to define a typed version of $\beta$-reduction, <!--as was demonstrated by the typed version of the $(Y)$ reduction rule,--> it turned out to be much easier to first prove the Church Rosser theorem for the so called "untyped" $\lamy$ calculus and then additionally restrict this result to only well-types $\lamy$ terms<!-- (see \cref{utypReason} for more details)-->.
 Thus, the definition of the Church Rosser Theorem, formulated for the $\lamy$ calculus, is the following one:

 <div class="Theorem" head="Church Rosser">